 CHFA will also consider such items as debt coverage ratios throughout the 15-year pro forma period, the ability to pay deferred developer fees from cash flows, operating reserve amounts, and annual operating expenses.
-If any of the minimum pro forma underwriting assumptions substantially exceed or fall below the minimum threshold requirement, justification and a waiver request is required.
+If any of the pro forma underwriting assumptions exceed threshold requirement, justification is required.